-Overview of Consolidated Results of Operations for the fiscal year ended March 31, 2020
+Overview of Consolidated Results of Operations for the fiscal year ended March 31, 2021

-The Japanese economy has been moderately recovered throughout the fiscal year ended March 31, 2020 ("FY2019"); however, it was severely impacted by COVID-19 in March 2020.
-With respect to future prospects, under the circumstances that global community and economy would still be affected by COVID-19, we recognize that we must keep an eye on uncertainties such as domestic and overseas economy as well as fluctuation of financial and capital markets.
+The Japanese economy has been in a severe situation throughout the fiscal year ended March 31, 2021 ("FY2020"), impacted by the COVID-19 pandemic; however, there have been some signs of a recovery in the second half.
+With respect to future prospects, the economy is expected to move forward from this severe situation, supported by the effects of various policies and improvement of overseas economies, while the socio-economic activities will be resumed gradually.
+However, we must keep an eye on the trend of domestic and overseas infections and the effects of fluctuations in the financial and capital markets.